 Camping in Corsica

-We have now made it to Tikiti campsite, which is a bit outside Propriano (not walking distance).
+We have now reached the campsite Tikiti, which is a bit outside Propriano (not walking distance).
 Here we have found a corner among the trees where we stand really well.
-Some motorcyclists with tents are camping next to us.
-There seems to be both pool and close to the beach, but it started to rain in the evening, so we have mostly hung out in the motorhome and had a good time.
+Next to us camped some motorcyclists with tents.
+There seems to be both a pool and close to the beach, but it started raining in the evening, so we have mostly hung in the motorhome and had a good time.

 Campsites in Corsica